Overview of High Speed Rail 2 (HS2) Phase 1, 2A & 2B

 We have negotiated undertakings from the Secretary of State for Transport with regards to mitigating impacts on our places affected by Phase 1 of the route and these undertakings offer better protection for Hartwell House, Waddesdon Manor, Claydon House, Coombe Hill, West Wycombe Village and Bradenham in Buckinghamshire.

+We engage regularly with HS2 Ltd and their Main Works Contractors and Early Works Contractors.
 We are encouraging HS2 Ltd to design and build the railway to exemplary design and environmental standards and strongly believe that HS2 Ltd’s approach to the environment ought to be thorough and sympathetic.

 Phase 2A (Birmingham to Crewe)

 On 30 November 2015 the Government announced plans to create Phase 2A of the route from Birmingham to Crewe that would see this section built six years before the rest of Phase 2.